 At the crack of dawn I jumped out of bed and threw on my uniform.
 Next came a quick breakfast where I wolfed down a couple of eggs on toast, before I cleaned up my cabin by dumping all my crap inside my closet.
 I reminded the AB’s to open the hatch to the “basement” (the lower car deck) on Stavangerfjord, so that I could drive my KTM 990 Adventure (the Orange Beast) ashore.
-I have two weeks off and this weekend is being spent in Germany and Denmark… Mostly Denmark.
+I had two weeks off and the first weekend is being spent in Germany and Denmark… Mostly Denmark.

 The reason we are going to Denmark is that the sailboat Haze is arriving at 12:00 on Saturday after completing their circumnavigation.
 I first met them in Panama, when we were waiting to go through the Panama Canal.
 Since then we met them several times as we were crossing the Pacific.
 The last time we saw them was in Bora Bora.
 In order to give them a proper welcome home and congratulate them on a complete circumnavigation, we’re going to Copenhagen to stand on the pier when they arrive.